 - Western omelet (hold the bread and hash browns)

 - Goat cheese veggie omelet (hold the hash browns)

 - Early bird (hold the biscuits)

 - Sunrise value menu breakfast (hold the hash browns, grits, fries, and biscuits)

-Burgers and sandwiches (order all sandwiches and burgers without the bun and sauce; ask for a side house salad without croutons made with oil and vinegar in place of fries):
+Order all sandwiches and burgers without the bun and sauce; ask for a side house salad without croutons made with oil and vinegar in place of fries: